Is it really possible for environmental problems to alter our brain power? Quite possibly!

 2. All I need is the air that I breathe…

 Speaking of exposure to toxins, it is not just children who can suffer lower brain power.
-According to new research in China, high pollution levels led to significant drops in test scores in language and maths.
-In fact, it had such an adverse effect, the average impact was equivalent to having lost a year of the person’s education.
+According to new research in China, as a result of increased levels of pollution, there were drops in test scores in language and maths.
+In fact, it had such an adverse effect that the average impact could be compared to having lost a year of school/college.

 What does air pollution actually do us?
-It causes seven million premature deaths a year.
-A recent study found toxic air was linked to “extremely high mortality” in people with mental disorders and earlier work linked it to increased mental illness in children, while another analysis found those living near busy roads had an increased risk of dementia.
+In fact, it causes seven million premature deaths every year!
+Recent research linked toxic air to “extremely high mortality” in mental health patients while previous studies associated it with higher rates of mental illness in children.
+Finally, another report showed that people who lived near busy highways had a higher risk of dementia.

 3. An impact on overall performance